Skip to main content Skip to footer

 }

-This call will display an alert "You confirmed the action" if users click the OK button and "You cancelled the action" if users click on the Cancel button.
+This will display an alert "You confirmed the action" when users select “OK,” and "You cancelled the action" if “Cancel” is selected.

 Login Dialog Simulator